-Exploring Acceleration with the Science Journal App
+Exploring Acceleration with a Sensor App

 For an introduction to the Science Journal app and how to work with sensors in the app, see other posts in this series: